 If your teen has an eating disorder, you might have trouble deciding which treatment center is the right fit.

 Treatment Options for Teens Struggling with Eating Disorders

 First, let’s discuss your options.
 Here are the most common choices:

 - An eating disorder facility.
 This kind of treatment center focuses on the medical and clinical aspects of treating adolescent eating disorders such as anorexia, bulimia, binge eating disorder, and others.
 These facilities often have nursing staff, daily weigh-ins, and food monitoring.
 Teens who attend an eating disorder treatment center typically have a Body Mass Index (BMI) below a certain threshold.

 - A dual diagnosis treatment facility.
 These treatment centers focus on eating disorders and co-occurring mental health issues.
 They’re equipped with the clinicians and staff necessary to supervise treatment for teens diagnosed with an eating disorder and a mental health issue like depression or anxiety.

 - A mental health treatment center.
 Mental health treatment centers focus on treating mental health disorders such as depression, anxiety, trauma, bipolar disorder, obsessive-compulsive disorder (OCD), borderline personality disorder, and others.
-Mental health treatment centers offer evidence-based therapies like Dialectical Behavioral Therapy (DBT) and Cognitive Behavioral Therapy (CBT).
+Mental health treatment centers offer evidence-based therapies like Dialectical Behavior Therapy (DBT) and Cognitive Behavioral Therapy (CBT).
 Teens in mental health treatment centers may struggle with disordered eating patterns, but it’s typically a secondary diagnosis.

 Primary vs. Secondary Diagnosis: How do I Know?